prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>VolumeMounts allows the configuration of additional VolumeMounts.</p>
+<p>volumeMounts allows the configuration of additional VolumeMounts.</p>
 <p>VolumeMounts will be appended to other VolumeMounts in the &lsquo;prometheus&rsquo;
 container, that are generated as a result of StorageSpec objects.</p>
 </td>